uranaveer/Readinglist-Watchlist-website_extension/Frontend/README.md

 # Readinglist-Watchlist-website_extension

 This is the **RLW Frontend** built with React, Tailwind CSS, and Axios.
-It is the user interface for HTSI, supporting search, infinite scroll, profile viewing, and post grouping.
+It is the user interface for RLW, supporting search, infinite scroll, profile viewing, and post grouping.

 ---